What is NAD+?

 This is due to NAD+ contributing to our cells’ ability to transform the food we eat into cellular energy powering the healthy functions of our cells!
 These functions include boosting energy metabolism, repairing DNA, protecting cells from damage, promoting healthy brain and cardiovascular function, and reducing inflammation – overall being responsible for maintaining the health of your DNA and keeping you healthier for longer.

 As you get older, your NAD+ levels naturally decline, meaning that our cells have less energy and become worse at maintaining their healthy functions.
 This causes your body to get old, your joints to ache, your energy to flag, and your brain to degenerate.

 How NAD+ & NMN Can Help You

-There are currently several human clinical trials underway that are going to help answer this very question.
-Recent NMN supplement trials in mice are very promising and show that more study is warranted.
+With phase 1 human safety trials completed, there are now several human clinical trials underway to confirm the efficacy of NMN supplements .
 Dr. Sinclair, from Harvard University, has been leading the charge in this field for years – watch the video below to find out more.

 *We are not affiliated, associated, authorised, endorsed by, or in any way connected with Dr David Sinclair

 Health Benefits of Increased NAD+

 Difference between NAD+, NMN and NR?

 (you may need to turn your phone horizontal)